Form Builder Pro Tips

 How to Avoid Empty Rows

-Any rows without content will not show up in the final form, as long as the row is otherwise blank.
+Any rows without content will not show up in the final form.
 For example, if there are no parts in the cost centre table above, the parts row will not show at all.

-Make sure you don't have any extra spaces or empty lines in that row.
+But if you have empty spaces or line breaks, these will be included for every item in the look.
+So make sure you don't have unwanted extra spaces or empty lines in that row.
 If you do, when the row has no content the form will show an empty row instead of no row at all.

 Put Breaks inside Loops